slipstream/SlipStreamDocumentation/docs/administrator_guide/authentication.rst

              }
    }

-For GitHub OAuth Apps, the value for the "method" key must be "github".
-You may set "methodKey" to any identifier that you would like; this identifier is used in the server configuration described below.
+**For GitHub OAuth Apps, the value for the "method" key must be "github".** You may set "methodKey" to any identifier that you would like; this identifier is used in the server configuration described below.

-The values for the "name" and "description" keys are usually used by the clients to present useful information to the users.
+The values for the "name" and "description" keys are used by the clients to present useful information to the users.

 The ACL must allow the "ANON" role to view the template; if you do not allow this, then unauthenticated users will not be able to view and to use this Session Template for logging into the server.

-Assuming that you've configured ``ss-curl`` as described in the tutorial and that you've logged into the server as an administrator using ``ss-curl``, you can then upload your template like so:
+Assuming that you've configured ``ss-curl`` (:ref:`ss-curl`) that you've logged into the server as an administrator using ``ss-curl`` (:ref:`ss-curl-login`), you can then upload your template like so:

 .. code-block:: bash

+   ss-curl -XPOST \
-   ss-curl -XPOST -H content-type:application/json \
+           -H content-type:application/json \
            -d@github.json \
            https://_slipstream_node_/api/session-template